Binary code: Invention

+Previous Ideas

+Leibniz explained in his work that he encountered the I Ching by Fu Xi that dates from the 9th century BC in China, through French Jesuit Joachim Bouvet and noted with fascination how its hexagrams correspond to the binary numbers from 0 to 111111, and concluded that this mapping was evidence of major Chinese accomplishments in the sort of philosophical visual binary mathematics he admired.
+Leibniz saw the hexagrams as an affirmation of the universality of his own religious belief.
+After Leibniz ideas were ignored, the book had confirmed his theory that life could be simplified or reduced down to a series of straightforward propositions.
+He created a system consisting of rows of zeros and ones.
+During this time period, Leibniz had not yet found a use for this system.
+The binary system of the I Ching is based on the duality of yin and yang.
+Slit drums with binary tones are used to encode messages across Africa and Asia.
+The Indian scholar Pingala (around 5th–2nd centuries BC) developed a binary system for describing prosody in his Chandashutram.

-The residents of the island of Mangareva in French Polynesia were using a hybrid binary-decimal system before 1450.
+Mangareva people in French Polynesia were using a hybrid binary-decimal system before 1450.
 In the 11th century, scholar and philosopher Shao Yong developed a method for arranging the hexagrams which corresponds, albeit unintentionally, to the sequence 0 to 63, as represented in binary, with yin as 0, yang as 1 and the least significant bit on top.
 The ordering is also the lexicographical order on sextuples of elements chosen from a two-element set.

 In 1605 Francis Bacon discussed a system whereby letters of the alphabet could be reduced to sequences of binary digits, which could then be encoded as scarcely visible variations in the font in any random text.
 Importantly for the general theory of binary encoding, he added that this method could be used with any objects at all: "provided those objects be capable of a twofold difference only; as by Bells, by Trumpets, by Lights and Torches, by the report of Muskets, and any instruments of like nature".

+Boolean Logical System

 George Boole published a paper in 1847 called 'The Mathematical Analysis of Logic' that describes an algebraic system of logic, now known as Boolean algebra.
 Boole's system was based on binary, a yes-no, on-off approach that consisted of the three most basic operations: AND, OR, and NOT.
 This system was not put into use until a graduate student from Massachusetts Institute of Technology, Claude Shannon, noticed that the Boolean algebra he learned was similar to an electric circuit.
 In 1937, Shannon wrote his master's thesis, A Symbolic Analysis of Relay and Switching Circuits, which implemented his findings.
 Shannon's thesis became a starting point for the use of the binary code in practical applications such as computers, electric circuits, and more.

-Other forms of binary code

-The bit string is not the only type of binary code: in fact, a binary system in general, is any system that allows only two choices such as a switch in an electronic system or a simple true or false test.

-Braille

-Braille is a type of binary code that is widely used by the blind to read and write by touch, named for its creator, Louis Braille.
-This system consists of grids of six dots each, three per column, in which each dot has two states: raised or not raised.
-The different combinations of raised and flattened dots are capable of representing all letters, numbers, and punctuation signs.

-Bagua

-The bagua are diagrams used in feng shui, Taoist cosmology and I Ching studies.
-The ba gua consists of 8 trigrams; bā meaning 8 and guà meaning divination figure.
-The same word is used for the 64 guà (hexagrams).
-Each figure combines three lines (yáo) that are either broken (yin) or unbroken (yang).
-The relationships between the trigrams are represented in two arrangements, the primordial, "Earlier Heaven" or "Fuxi" bagua, and the manifested, "Later Heaven,"or "King Wen" bagua.
-(See also, the King Wen sequence of the 64 hexagrams).